Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones

-Walks with specified endpoints have been enumerated for 2 further models (\#11-\#12) by Budd \cite{budd2017winding} and 2 further models by the current author (\#13-\#14) \cite{elveyprice_winding_FPSAC}, both of these results by relating the model to walks counted by winding angle.
-Moreover, in \cite{mustapha2019non}, Mustapha used asymptotic properties to show that $\Cgf(x,y;t)$ is not D-finite in $t$ for any of the $51$ non-singular step sets $S$ admitting an infinite group, that is, precisely the models which are not D-finite in the quarter plane.
+Moreover, in \cite{mustapha2019non}, Mustapha used asymptotic properties to show that the series $[x^{0}y^{0}]\Cgf(x,y;t)$ counting excursions starting and ending at $(0,0)$ is not D-finite (in $t$) for any of the $51$ non-singular step sets $S$ admitting an infinite group; that is, precisely the models which are not D-finite in the quarter plane.
 Remarkably, in all of the cases (\#1-\#10) shown in Table \ref{table:previously_solved}, the generating function has the same nature as in the quarter plane.
 Dreyfus and Trotignon were the first to conjecture that this holds more generally - that the nature is the same for any of the 74 non-singular step-sets $S$ \cite{dreyfus2020walks}.
-We note that for models (\#10-\#13), the (single variable) generating functions considered in \cite{budd2017winding,elveyprice_winding_FPSAC} were found to be algebraic in $t$, which only coincides with the general quarter-plane case for model \#10.
-For models \#11-\#13, the generating function $\Qgf(x,y;t)$ is D-finite but not algebraic \cite{bousquet2010walks}.
-This is perhaps explained by the fact that the walks considered in \cite{budd2017winding,elveyprice_winding_FPSAC} for models \#11-\#13 start at $(1,0)$ rather than the standard starting point $(1,1)$.